 - Bali Elephant Camp and Night Safari – be a Mahout for the day and experience nature in the evening.

-Spiritual reading and water blessing at Tirta Empul Temple Holy Spring
+- Water blessing at Tirtha Empul Temple Holy Spring.

 Goa Gajah (Elephant Cave), built in the 9th century as a sanctuary - At the façade of the cave is a relief of various menacing creatures and demons carved right into the rock at the cave entrance.
 The primary figure was once thought to be an elephant, hence the nickname Elephant Cave.

 Penglipuran Village is a traditional ‘old Bali village’ located 700m above sea level with its own unique characteristic life, social and culture.
 It is located in Kubu Village , Bangli.
 Kings and royals alike, used to frequent this village as a way to refresh and entertainment.